-- Provide links to adjoining areas to integrate and maximise efficiencies in shared use of services and facilities. - Ensure compatibility with unique topographic, natural or built cultural features essential to the visual setting, character, identity or heritage significance of an area. - Support and maintain strong multi-functional central business precincts and support the viability of centres. - Provide housing diversity to support a variety of dwelling types and choice in location, form and affordability. - Design and locate land use to minimise the need to travel; maximise opportunities for efficient public transport and pedestrian access options. - Design and locate development to maximise total water cycle management and promote passive environmental design.
-Water sensitive urban design techniques should be incorporated into the design of dwellings, streets, parking areas, subdivisions and multi-unit development. - Create walkable communities . - Provide for local services that meet the day to day needs of residents and areas for open space and recreation.
+- n.
+Recognise, protect and be compatible with any unique topographic, natural or built cultural features essential to the visual setting, character, identity, or heritage significance of the area. - o.
+Support a variety of dwelling types and a choice in location, form and affordability. - p.
+Design and locate development to maximise total water cycle management and promote passive environmental design principles.
+Water sensitive urban design techniques should be incorporated into the design of dwellings, streets, parking areas, subdivisions and multi-unit, commercial and industrial developments. - q.
+Provide for local services that meet the day to day needs of residents and areas for open space and recreation which where possible provide buffers between natural hazards and development. - r.
+Design and locate development to minimise the need to travel, maximise the opportunity for efficient public transport and pedestrian access options, and encourage energy and resource efficiency whilst building resilience.